abhijna1128/INCTURE_REACT/readme.md

  ->setAttribute() - can set the value of a attribute for a particular element
 *********************************************************************************************************************************************

-Day 4:
+Day 5:
 **Import and export:
-export from the file which has the functions and import it into the file where u wanna perofrm or call the functions --if there is only on function in the file then at the end type - export default functionname;
+export from the file which has the functions and import it into the file where u wanna perofrm or call the functions --if there is only one function in the file then at the end type - export default functionname;

 **Asynchronous and synchronous programming:
 ->synchronous :